 Follow a healthy diet

-Another great way to control what you’re eating is to plan your own meals and cook for yourself, so check out Medibank’s Live Better for plenty of delicious healthy recipe ideas for you to try.
+Another great way to control what you’re eating is to plan your own meals and cook for yourself, so check out Medibank’s Live Better website for plenty of delicious healthy recipe ideas for you to try.

 Look after your feet